 Severe burn injuries are not the most common injury in a car accident, but they can be devastating when they happen.
 There are many ways a fire can be started in a car accident, whether an electrical fire was the cause of the accident, or a burst gas tank leaves the scene burning, burns from car accidents may lead to costly medical care, rehabilitation, and even surgery.

 Some burns may heal easily with basic medical attention.
 Others may require intensive, ongoing medical treatment over months or even years.
 Your life may be completely changed by a severe burn from a car accident, including loss of income, earning potential, permanent scarring, loss of mobility, and much more.

 Due to the potential for permanent disfigurement, discomfort, and loss of quality of life, burns from car accidents can lead to high settlement amounts for the injured.
-If you have been burnt in a car accident, contact Scholle Law at (866) 582-1302 to discuss what your case is worth.
+If you have been burnt in a wreck, call us at (866) 592-1296 or contact us online today to speak with a Georgia car accident lawyer.

 Types of Burns You May Suffer in a Car Accident

 A first-degree burn is a superficial injury, affecting only the outer layer of skin.
 It causes pain, redness, and swelling.
 A first-degree burn usually heals within six days without scarring the skin.

 With a first-degree burn, you may not need medical care as the burn will usually heal on its own.
 But remember burns may grow in intensity in the first few hours after injury, so err on the side of caution when dealing with a painful burn and seek medical attention if needed.

 Second-degree burns affect both the outer and underlying layer of skin.
 This type of burn is red and painful, and may blister and swell as your body tries to pull the heat away from the underlying layer of skin.
 A second-degree burn may take 2-3 weeks to heal and is more likely to scar.